RommelTJ/ExercisesAndAlgorithms/interview_tips/8-OrganizingYourInterviewTimeline.md

 Jot down your impressions after each interview.
 You'll be surprised how much different companies can start to melt together after a couple weeks of interviewing.

+## Avoid Burnout

+If you're casting a wide net and allowing several weeks for your job search, you need to be careful about burnout.
+The interview process is a marathon, not a sprint.

+Space out your onsites.
+Onsites are draining.
+Try to keep at least a two day buffer between them — one day to recover after your last onsite, and one day to get ready for the next.

+Don’t travel too much.
+You can quickly burn yourself out bopping across the country.
+When you have to travel for an interview, try to wait a few days before you travel again.

+Batch interviews that are in cities you have to fly to.
+Try to avoid flying to the same city multiple times — though sometimes traveling to the same place twice is better than trying to cram three or more onsites into a short span of time.